Rita El Khayat

-Rita added that apart from being a medical doctor, she has served a Professor as well as conceiver of Anthropology at the University if Milano, Women Studies member at Quebec Canada a French Language University, UQUAM abbreviated as Université du Québec à Montréal, a journalist as well as an author of not only the articles but books too, who had published thirty six books till 2012.
+Rita added that apart from being a medical doctor, she has served a Professor as well as conceiver of Anthropology at the University of Milan, Women Studies member at Quebec Canada a French Language University, UQUAM abbreviated as Université du Québec à Montréal, a journalist as well as an author of not only the articles but books too, who had published thirty six books till 2012.

 While in Paris she studied ethnopsychiatry under George Devereux and also studied Classical Arabic at École spéciale des Langues orientales and began to write.

 In 1999 she founded the Association Ainï Bennaï to broaden the culture in Morocco and Maghreb.
 In 2000, the Association became a publishing house.

 She is known for her strong involvement in favour of women's emancipation and social rights.

 She is author of more than 350 articles and 36 books.

 She is professor of anthropology of the knowledge at the Faculty of Letters and Philosophy of the D'Annunzio University of Chieti–Pescara in Italy.

 Career and awards

 She spent almost 10 years in France, Europe after that she returned to the city where she was born.

 During her studies she was also active as radio speaker, TV and cinema artist.
-She has also served as lecturer of Anthropology of Knowledge at the University of Chieti in Italy, as an Ambassador of Mediterranean Games of Pescara, Italy in year 2009, she received the Nobel Peace Prize and honored as Laureate in Maiori, Italy 2007, a Council of Directors member of the International Festival Film of Marrakech, African Women’s Development and Communication Network (FEMNET) member since 2007 and host of Moroccan national radio daily program known as, A Book, a Friend.
+She has also served as lecturer of Anthropology of Knowledge at the University of Chieti in Italy, as an Ambassador of Mediterranean Games of Pescara, Italy in year 2009, she received the Nobel Peace Prize and honored as Laureate in Maiori, Italy 2007, a Council of Directors member of the International Festival Film of Marrakech, African Women's Development and Communication Network (FEMNET) member since 2007 and host of Moroccan national radio daily program known as, A Book, a Friend.

 Rita El Khayat is known for her participation in emancipation and social rights for women.
-Most of her writings including books and articles revolve around women rights and the world for them like La Femme dans le Monde Arabe (Women in the Arab World), Le Maghreb des Femmes (The Maghreb for Women),Le Somptueux Maroc des Femmes (The Sumptuous Morocco of Women), etc.
+Most of her writings including books and articles revolve around women rights and the world for them like La Femme dans le Monde Arabe (Women in the Arab World), Le Maghreb des Femmes (The Maghreb for Women), Le Somptueux Maroc des Femmes (The Sumptuous Morocco of Women), etc.